 Here’s what I’ll cover:

-- 23 of the Best Defensive Plants for Home Security
+Best Defensive Plants for Home Security

 How to Use Defensive Plants in Your Landscape